DepartmentsAI/Viewzenix/docs/testing/TEST_STRATEGY.md

 1. QA Agent reviews requirements for each feature
 2. Test cases are defined before implementation begins
 3. Acceptance criteria are established for each feature
+4. Trading-specific tests are designed to work offline

 ### Test Implementation

 1. Unit and integration tests are implemented alongside code by the respective agents
 2. E2E tests are implemented by QA Agent
+3. Trading tests use mocked broker responses
-3. All tests must follow the project's testing standards
+4. All tests must follow the project's testing standards

 ### Test Execution